 A friend of mine was giving out special issues of the Herald of Holiness, one of the good gospel papers today, and the official organ of the Church of the Nazarene (it's now called Holiness Today).
 My friend stopped by a store on Saturday afternoon to pick up some groceries before going home.
 As he walked by an automobile with the window down, he felt impressed to put one of these special issues on the seat of that particular car.
 Of course, he had placed a stamp of the church's name and address on the magazine.

 When the man who owned the car came out, he looked at the little magazine.
 When he got home, he began to read it.
 The next morning he found his way to the Church of the Nazarene.
 When an invitation was given to accept Christ he walked down to the altar and surrendered his life to Jesus Christ ... all because my friend obeyed and left this piece of gospel literature.
 Now I'm certainly convinced that not all of our giving out of gospel literature will bring such a dramatic or sudden result.
-Yet I'm sure the promise is still true: "Cast your bread upon the waters: for after many days you will find it again" (Ecclesiastes 11:1).
+Yet I'm sure the promise is still true: "Ship your grain across the sea; after many days you may receive a return."
+(Ecclesiastes 11:1).

 Too often we think those who give out gospel tracts are fellows who haven't shaved in a couple of months and wear old, worn-out suits and live across the tracks.
 I believe there's a place to give out good gospel tracts even among talented, dedicated, refined, and intelligent Christians.

 I'd like to pass on these suggestions in giving out gospel tracts, from the director of the American Tract Club, Clyde H. Dennis.